-The latest edition of the Lithium Battery Shipping Regulations (LBSR) is the 9th edition, and the 2022 changes include:
+The latest edition of the Lithium Battery Shipping Regulations (LBSR) is the 10th edition.

 You can also learn more about the transport of lithium batteries via air by reading this article.

-What has changed in the 2021/2022 Infectious Substances Shipping Guidelines?
+What has changed in the 2022/2023 Infectious Substances Shipping Regulations?

-The latest edition of Infectious Substances Shipping Guidelines (ISSG) is the 16th edition, and the 2021/2022 changes include:
+The latest edition of Infectious Substances Shipping Regulations (ISSR) is the 17th edition.